'Unfounded' Bullying Accusations Sidelined Head Of Grand Canyon For 5 Months

 Leadership style

 But it was widely known that a handful of managers didn't appreciate Lehnertz's leadership style.
-John Dillon, executive director of the Grand Canyon River Outfitters Association, said he heard the complaints first hand from Park Service supervisors who clashed with her.
+John Dillon, executive director of the Grand Canyon River Outfitters Association, said he heard the complaints firsthand from Park Service supervisors who clashed with her.

 "I do know a handful of people in the park that have have felt very frustrated with the new superintendent's style," he said.

 Dillon represents river rafting companies who contract with the National Park Service.
-He works with employees there and said a few managers felt like they were walking on eggshells after Lehnertz became superintendent.
+He works with employees there and said a few managers felt as if they were walking on eggshells after Lehnertz became superintendent.

-"I think the concern is, 'I have another 10 years and I don't want to say something or do something wrong or end up in the crosshairs of somebody who is on a mission to clean house,'" he said.
+"I think the concern is, 'I have another 10 years and I don't want to say something or do something wrong or end up in the crosshairs of somebody who is on a mission to clean house,' " he said.

 It's unclear whether that atmosphere led a senior official at the park to file the hostile work environment claim that launched the months-long investigation into Lehnertz.
 It was spurred after she proposed suspending the employee for not providing important reports and for missing a meeting, according to the Inspector General report.
 Lehnertz was also accused of bullying male leaders at the park.